thephoeron/cl-isaac/README.md

 http://burtleburtle.net/bob/rand/isaacafa.html

-This Common Lisp implementation is roughly as fast as Jenkins' optimised rand.c when compiled with SBCL.
-It also performs well when byte-code compiled.
+This Common Lisp version is roughly as fast as Jenkins' optimised *rand.c* when compiled with SBCL.

 #### UPDATE 03/20/2014